 There are two main areas of holiday product sourcing—holiday-specific products and an increased volume of regular products to accommodate the uptick in holiday traffic.

-In terms of holiday-specific products, you want those in your possession by mid-October and on the floor sometime between then and mid-November.
-To meet this timeline, be sure you are sourcing and ordering holiday products during the summer and early fall.
+- Holiday-specific products: Have them in stock by mid-September and on the floor sometime between October then and mid-November.
+To meet this timeline, be sure you are sourcing and ordering holiday products during the early summer.
 For sourcing, you can look to online wholesale websites like Faire, Alibaba, Tundra, or other wholesale suppliers.

 To determine the quantity and type of products you should invest in during the holidays, there are two primary places you can look: